About Myotonic Goats

 called myotonia congenital, when they are startled or overly excited, their muscles experience prolonged

-are listed as “Threatened” on the American Livestock Breed Conservancy Priority List.
+has been upgraded from Critical to Threatened on the American Livestock Breed Conservancy Priority List. |

-their nervous system or their brain.
-Each goat has a varying degree of stiffness from those that are
+Each goat has a varying degree of stiffness, from those that are

-consistently stiff to those that are rarely stiff.
+consistently stiff, to those that are rarely stiff.

 Danks Acres Oreo (Krissie)